digitaltrails/procno/README.md

 Procno: Process monitor and notifications forwarder
 ===================================================

-A GUI procfs stat viewer with Freedesktop-Notifications forwarding. **Like "top", but not as we know it.**
+A desktop process monitor with Freedesktop-Notifications forwarding. **Like "top", but not as we know it.**

 https://user-images.githubusercontent.com/5510901/142822739-f18e98d2-8ab1-42ca-97c6-ead17191bcba.mp4